Information management: Galbraith's early work

-The matrix organisation
+Matrix organisation

-The lateral relations concept leads to an organizational form that is different from the simple hierarchy, the “matrix organization”.
+The lateral relations concept leads to an organizational form that is different from the simple hierarchy, the "matrix organization".
 This brings together the vertical (hierarchical) view of an organisation and the horizontal (product or project) view of the work that it does visible to the outside world.
 The creation of a matrix organization is one management response to a persistent fluidity of external demand, avoiding multifarious and spurious responses to episodic demands that tend to be dealt with individually.